 How do I find the fault origin without reading 40 calls?

-Backward trace.
+Backward trace plus anomaly flags.
 Start from the wrong output.
 Ask what would have to be true for that output to make sense.
 Find the earliest step where that information first appeared.
-Anomaly flags accelerate this dramatically — an ENTITY_HALLUCINATION flag at step 3 tells you where to look without manually reviewing 40 events.
+Structured anomaly flags — ENTITYHALLUCINATION, TOOLARGMISMATCH, OUTPUTTRUNCATED — collapse this from manual review of 40 events to checking 2–3 flagged spans.
+If you don't have flags, look at finish_reason first: a length-terminated step that triggered a tool call is a common fault origin.

 When does a context poisoning incident warrant a full postmortem instead of a quick fix?